Chorus/DynamicsDocs/docs/RCM/RCMDashboards.md

 <details>
 <summary>Chart Tips</summary>

-- When looking at data month over month, consider using a view filtered to data from the last year, to prevent over-crowding the graph.
+- When looking at data month over month, consider using a view filtered to data from the last 6 months, to prevent over-crowding the graph.
 When looking a data quarter over quarter, switch to a view with a wider filter (last three years) or no filter.
 - You can refresh, jump to the underlying data, or expand the chart to full screen from any chart.
 Click on any segment of the chart to drill down.

 <img src ="/img/chart.png" width="400"/>